gbdev/pandocs/content/Gameboy_Printer.md

 tilemap (do keep in mind though that the printer does \*not\* have 32x32 tiles space for a map, but only 20x18).

+An empty data packet must be sent before sending command 2 to print the data, otherwise the print command will be ignored.

 Command \$F: Read status
 ------------------------